minexu88/chrome-extension-template/readme.md

 ## Usage
 1. Clone and copy the project
-2. `npm install`
+2. install dependencies: `npm install`
-3. develop your own extension, modify code in `src` folder
+3. develop your own extension, modify code in `src` folder, use `npm run dev` to hot compile the code.
-4. `npm run build`
+4. build production code: `npm run build`
-5. test the compiled extension in build folder

-## TODO
-1. Add a "dev" script supports hot update.